-Exciting News!
-THD, a Moore company, announced today that they have been selected by Make-A-Wish as their agency of record, providing an omnichannel solution across channels, screens and an ever-evolving communications ecosystem. |
+THD, a Moore company, announced today that they have been selected by USA for UNHCR, the UN Refugee Agency, as their agency of record for mid-level engagement concierge services.

-Exciting News!
-THD, a Moore company, announced today that they have been selected by Make-A-Wish as their agency of record, providing an omnichannel solution across channels, screens and an ever-evolving communications ecosystem. |
+THD, a Moore company, announced today that they have been selected by Make-A-Wish as their agency of record, providing an omnichannel solution across channels, screens and an ever-evolving communications ecosystem.

 As we developed our content series on the RFP process, we've had some thoughtful exchanges on the topic both internally and with clients.
 We recently asked our team: What is one question you’d add or one change you would make to the RFPs we typically receive that you think would result in a better response?
 We are sharing four ideas here as thought-starters for your process: